ALL CALLS ARE STRICTLY CONFIDENTIAL

 Recognizing the shortcomings of current legislation, certain states revised their statute of limitations time restraints to allow victims to assert legal claims for sexual abuse dating back to when they were children.
 Survivors now have an opportunity to seek the justice they deserve.

-Many survivors of clergy sexual abuse are now pursuing legal action against their abusers, and when permitted against the Catholic Church, and lawsuits are frequently ending in settlements.
-According to CNN, the Catholic Church spent around $200 million in legal settlements from June 2017 to June 2018.
+According to CNN, the Catholic Church spent around $400 million in legal settlements from June 2017 to June 2018.
 As of April 27th, 2019, the New York Independent Reconciliation Compensation Program awarded a total of $65 million to 323 sexual abuse victims.

 Some of the nation’s largest settlements in sexual abuse cases went to clergy child sex abuse survivors in California.
 Following the Boston Globe’s shocking 2002 report, California became the first state to temporarily lift its statute of limitations, giving adult victims of childhood sexual abuse 12 months to file lawsuits, no matter how long ago their abuse took place.